dlilien/ess_523/README.md

-# ess_523
+# fem_2d

-Some finite element mesh tools.

-This will actually branch into two class projects...

-Pretty sloppy.
+Some 2D finite element mesh tools.
+The majority of the work is done by fem.py.
+The class for creating meshes are in mesh.py.
+Options for what you want to solve are contained in equationsFEM.py.

+Additional files for import of geophysical data and plotting.

+Dependencies:
+1. Python
+2. Numpy
+3. Scipy
+4. Matplotlib

+Recommended:
+Gmsh